 Before moving to Ireland I studied English Literature and Film Studies at Friedrich Alexander University Erlangen.
 My Masters thesis explored the cinema of Polish director Krzysztof Kieslowski, which inspires me to this day.
 As part of my course I spent a year at UCG Galway, where I took my first steps toward writing creatively in English.

 Prior to that, inspired by a favourite teacher’s tales of Dublin and Donegal I came to Ireland for the first time after leaving school, and worked as an Au Pair in Dublin in the 1990s.
-I’ve been on the island for a large part of my time since then, soaking up its stories and histories, feeling a deep sense of belonging and not belonging, which drives much of my creative work.
+I’ve been on the island for a large part of my time since, soaking up its stories and histories, feeling a deep sense of belonging and not belonging, which drives much of my creative work.

 My essay ‘Landlocked’, which was first published by The Corridor gives a small insight into my observations along the way.
-Another place where I talked about my life in Ireland and elsewhere is on the Creative Places and Faces podcast.
+Another place where I spoke about my life in Ireland and elsewhere is on the Creative Places and Faces podcast.

 Thank you for visiting my site.